Air India Flight 171: Responses

-Prime Minister Narendra Modi visited the crash site on 13 June.
-He also visited the hospital, where he met the lone survivor from the plane crash and those who had been injured on the ground.
+Prime Minister Narendra Modi visited the crash site on 13 June 2025.
+He also met the lone survivor from the crash and those who had been injured on the ground in hospital.
 Home Minister Amit Shah spoke with the Gujarat chief minister, Bhupendrabhai Patel, following the incident.
 Patel stated that officials had been instructed to carry out "immediate rescue and relief operations" and to make arrangements on a "war footing".

 UK prime minister Keir Starmer expressed his condolences, and the UK Foreign Office arranged crisis teams in India and the UK.
 King Charles III requested that senior royals wear black armbands and that a minute of silence be observed in honour of the victims at the 14 June Trooping the Colour ceremony.

 On the day of the crash, Air India chairman Natarajan Chandrasekaran issued a statement expressing the "deepest condolences" to those affected, and that the airline was focused on supporting victims and their families, and assisting emergency response teams at the site.
 Speaking to the airline's 700 staff on 17 June, he said that crash was "the most heartbreaking one, which I thought I would never see", and that the incident should serve "as a driving force to create a safer airline".
 Air India CEO Campbell Wilson stated that "this is a difficult day for all of us at Air India", saying that special teams of caregivers would be mobilised for additional support and adding that the investigations would take time.
 Air India Flight 143, flying from Delhi to Paris with Wilson aboard, returned to Delhi for him to assist the airline with the crisis.

-One week after the crash, about two weeks before the AAIB issued its preliminary report, Air India training captains performed a series of 787-8 simulator experiments duplicating what was then known about the flight's weight and balance profile.
+One week after the crash, about two weeks before the AAIB issued its preliminary report, Air India training captains performed a series of 787–8 simulator experiments duplicating what was then known about the flight's weight and balance profile.
 They found that even with flaps retracted and landing gear left down after takeoff, the aircraft was able to climb safely with only one engine producing thrust.
 The pilots also attempted to simulate electrical failures that could cause a dual-engine flame-out—which is deemed unrecoverable below the flight's maximum recorded altitude—but were unsuccessful.

-Following the release of the preliminary report, the Indian Commercial Pilots' Association criticised what it called "reckless and unfounded insinuation of pilot suicide", while the Airline Pilots' Association of India said it was "surprised at the secrecy surrounding these investigations" and that "suitably qualified personnel were not taken on board for the probe".
+On 14 July, following the release of the preliminary report, the Indian Commercial Pilots' Association criticised what it called "reckless and unfounded insinuation of pilot suicide", while the Airline Pilots' Association of India said it was "surprised at the secrecy surrounding these investigations" and that "suitably qualified personnel were not taken on board for the probe".
 On 17 July, the AAIB released an appeal discouraging speculation from the public and the media.

+On 17 July, Ben Berman, a former senior NTSB official said that according to him, the preliminary report suggested a deliberate act, on the basis that the fuel control switches were flipped in succession, one second apart.